 If these conversion therapies are not a widespread and common practice throughout Victoria, one begins to ask, why is the Government making this into such a significant public issue, even warranting laws to prohibit practices that are voluntarily undertaken by people?
 I suspect part of the answer lays in the proposed definition of conversion practice, which will be the subject of my next post.

 There was a typo earlier, which read HCC report, not HRLC.
-I am since fixed this
+I have since fixed this

 I’ve just read Nikki Gemmell’s latest contribution to The Weekend Australian, “Why the Anglican church must evolve or die”.
 At first, I assumed this must be satire, for the essence of her argument is that for Churches to succeed they need to become more like majority culture!